U of A Libraries

 The LPL Library

-The Lab has its own library that is not connected with the UA libraries.
-It is located on the fourth floor (room 409) and is accessible with your building key.
-It carries journals like Icarus, JGR, Nature, Science, etc., most of the Space Science Series books, and some texts.
-It also has a good reference section to your left as you enter.
-Checkout is on an honor system: sign the book card with your name and phone extension and leave it on the front desk.
+Checkout of library materials is on an honor system: sign the book card with your name and phone extension and leave it on the front desk.
 Also on the front desk is a bin with all the cards of books that are out.
 If you can't find a book on the shelf, check this bin to find out who has borrowed the book.
 Current journals can be signed out overnight, books for 6 months.
-Lisa Martin is the librarian and she is usually available in the mornings to assist you.

 Student Lending Library